Nonye2K3/chia/CLI-Commands-Reference.md

 -p [pool pk]: Development tool.
 Disregard for non-development usage.

 -t [tmp dir]: Define the temporary directory for plot creation.
+This is where the largest temp file will written.
+The file is normally about 5 times the size of the final plot.

 -2 [tmp dir 2]: Define a secondary temporary directory for plot creation.
+This is the temporary file that the plotter writes the finalizing data to.
+Defaults to the final directory.
+This is useful if your `-t` directory is not large enough to have both temporary files or if your final directory is on a particularly slow filesystem.

--d [final dir]: Define final location for plot(s)
+-d [final dir]: Define final location for plot(s).
+This directory is auto added to your `~/.chia/VERSION/config/config.yaml` file.
+You can use `chia plots remove -d` to remove a final directory from the configuration.

 **Example**